Nouman Ali Khan: Personal life

 Khan was born in 1978, in East Germany to a Pakistani Punjabi family and spent his preschool years in the former East Berlin.
-He later lived in Saudi Arabia, where he attended the Pakistan Embassy School, before moving to New York as a teenager, during which he struggled with his faith, briefly identified as an atheist, and eventually became religious.
-He taught Arabic at Nassau Community College until 2006, after which he began working full-time on Bayyinah, through which he has taught over 10,000 students via seminars and programs.
-He was previously married to Sofia Sharieff.
+He later lived in Saudi Arabia, where he attended the Pakistan Embassy School from second through eighth grade, before moving to New York as a teenager.
+There he struggled with his faith, briefly identified as an atheist, and eventually became religious.